rkaunismaa/CUDA/README.md

 7:55pm Damn, did that take a long time to install.
 Issues the first couple of times but eventually got er going!
 We are back in business!
 Nice!

+# Tuesday, September 19, 2023

+9:58am I forgot to mention this from yesterday ...
+After installing CUDA, when I rebooted, I could no longer see anything on my 3 screens.The solution was to reboot with only 1 monitor connected.
+Then validate CUDA is working, and then reconnect the other 2 monitors.

+10:00am Today, I want to continue with "Programming in Parallel with CUDA - A Practical Guide" by Richard Ansorge.
+The idea is to establish the habit (again!) of daily coding and repo updates.